 Looking beyond the ubiquitous likes and shares lies a treasure trove of measurement elements that are often overlooked.
 If the piece is focused on an emotional message, what are the comments?
 Are viewers connecting with the message intent?
 For new product introductions, are people making purchases?
 Are viewers sharing your work?
 Do they find your message valuable enough to subscribe?
 Monitoring the results of your efforts will provide insight into your audience and assist with improving the quality of your future endeavors.

-Video marketing is extremely successful – 91 percent of companies responding to the Video Marketing Strategy Survey, say video is the most effective tool.
-The visual aspect and connection built via video also generates significant engagement.
+Video marketing is extremely successful – 91 percent of companies responding to the Video Marketing Strategy Survey, say a video is the most effective tool.
+The visual aspect and connection built via video also generate significant engagement.
 In fact, 76 percent of respondents to an Animoto survey said their business improved as a result.

 As video becomes more universal, developing a strategic plan for success will help your audience listen to your message, actively engage and connect with your brand.